yonghyunk1m/gclef-cmu.github.io/blog/posts/250918_MusicArena.md

 We currently offer separate leaderboards for instrumental and vocal models, allowing for fair comparison within specific music generation categories.
 This live ranking serves as a crucial resource for researchers, developers, and music enthusiasts to track the progress of TTM technology.

+Below are the first official leaderboards from our initial data release, based on votes collected from **July 28 to August 31, 2025**.

 ### 🎹 Instrumental Models
 <div style="overflow-x: auto; white-space: nowrap;">